kitnil/awesome/README.md

 - [awesome-contributing](https://github.com/mntnr/awesome-contributing) - Awesome contributing guides for open source development.
 - [awesome-cloud-native-tutorials](https://github.com/manifoldco/awesome-cloud-native-tutorials) - A curated list of tutorials and labs for learning cloud native concepts
 - [awesome-software-engineer-topics](https://github.com/voxsim/awesome-software-engineer-topics) - A list of useful articles and videos generated from my Instapaper archived list on Software Design, Testing, Public Speaking, etc.
-- [awesome-wysiwyg](https://github.com/JefMari/awesome-wysiwyg) - A curated list of awesome WYSIWYG editors
+- [awesome-wysiwyg](https://github.com/JefMari/awesome-wysiwyg) - A curated list of awesome WYSIWYG editors.
 - [I_Hate_WordPress](https://github.com/Nezteb/I_Hate_WordPress) - I used to hate Wordpress until I had created this repo.
 This is me documenting how to make WordPress not suck like everyone thinks it does.
 - [awesome-programming-presentations](https://github.com/techgaun/awesome-programming-presentations) - Presentations that programmers should watch
 - [Awesome-xkcd](https://github.com/caffeinewriter/Awesome-xkcd) - A curated list of implemented XKCD comics.